nerdzeu/nerdz-api/README.md

 # Contributing

-If you want to contribute, you should at lest be a [NERDZ](http://www.nerdz.eu/) user.
+If you want to contribute, you should be at least a [NERDZ](http://www.nerdz.eu/) user.

 Developers can go to `doc/CONTRIBUTING.md` to see the developer's guide to NERDZ-API.